 Dr Monica Terlizzo is a Consultant Histopathologist at the Royal Marsden Hospital in London, where she works in the gastrointestinal and skin units.
 She is also involved in the implementation of digital pathology within the Trust and support several research trials.
 Her areas of interest are hepto-pancreatobilairy, gastrointestinal, neuroendocrine (and endocrine) and dermatopathology.
 Prior to her appointment at the Royal Marsden in 2016, Dr Terlizzo was a Consultant Histopathologist at Aintree University Hospital, where she became the lead pathologist for hepatobiliary, upper GI and dermatopathology.

-International Advisor for Middle East and North Africa
+International Regional Advisor, Middle East and North Africa (MENA)

 Professor Lai-Meng Looi (Malaysia)